cannonkeys/ck-docs/docs/bakeneko.md

 ![](images/bakeneko/09-wire-clipped.jpeg)
 1. Repeat the process for the other side and finish assembling your stabilizer.
 ![](images/bakeneko/10-stab-assembled.jpeg)
 1. Repeat the process for all of the other stabilizers.
-(Note: The red stuff you see is lube)
 ![](images/bakeneko/11-all-stabs.jpeg)

 ### Preparing the PCB/Plate Assembly